loglob/ccheck/README.md

 When the function returns without calling `testFailure()` the test run is considered successful.

+Calls to `exit()` and `assert()` failures in test code are also caught and considered failures.
+The exit syscall itself cannot be caught so it *may* cause false positives in very specific situations.

 ## Writing Providers
 Providers must include `interface.h`, which provides the `PROVIDER()` macro.